 Skip to main content

-Connecting Telegram to your Suji instance lets your OpenClaw bot receive and respond to messages on Telegram.
-Once connected, anyone who messages your Telegram bot will be talking to your OpenClaw agent — it works in both direct messages and group chats.
+Connecting Telegram to OpenClaw lets your bot receive and respond to messages on Telegram.
+Once connected, anyone who messages the bot is talking to your OpenClaw agent — in direct messages and in group chats.

-• The Telegram app installed on your phone or desktop, or access to Telegram Web
+• The Telegram app on your phone/desktop, or Telegram Web.

 Create a Telegram Bot